We support people furthest from the job market by providing training, work placements and a direct route into a job.

 Since April 2017, we’ve supported 187 people back into employment.
 We’re now offering more opportunities in customer service across our London business and our shopping centres, a reflection of our strategic shift away from development activity towards more asset management.

 Helping those inside make it outside

-We started by working with charity and social enterprise Bounce Back in 2015 (we’d already launched a dry lining training centre in HMP Brixton in 2015 – the first in the UK).
-In 2016 we worked with Alandale Scaffolding to launch a scaffolding training centre in the prison – another UK first.
-Both training centres address the need to fill skills shortages in our industry, in addition to reducing reoffending rates.
+We started by working with charity and social enterprise Bounce Back in 2015 (we’d already launched a dry lining training centre in HMP Brixton in 2015, the first of its kind in the UK).
+In 2016 we worked with Alandale Scaffolding to launch a scaffolding training centre in the prison, another UK first.
+Both training centres address the need to fill significant skills shortages in the construction industry, in addition to reducing reoffending rates.